 - Once water is boiling, add oats, salt, apple, flaxseed, cinnamon and maple syrup.
 Boil for about two minutes, stirring occasionally to prevent overflow.

 - After two minutes, remove pan from heat.
-The oatmeal should stop boiling.
 Stir in vanilla.
-Cover pot and allow mixture to sit overnight.
+Cover pot and allow mixture to sit overnight at room temperature.